08Aristodemus24/phil-jurisprudence-recsys/readme.md

 This hypothesis has been rejected because even ordering the data doesn't have an effect on performance

-4. next hypothesis is, does embeddings have to do with it?
+5. next hypothesis is, does embeddings have to do with it?
 When wang preprocessed the movie lens data set did both the train and cross data splits still preserve the number of unique users and unique items

+6. So determining whether the density of both ml-1m and juris-300k/juris-600k affected the training did not work since oth virtually still had the same sparsity and inversely density.

 **Questions:**